alechenninger/blog/posts/stay_calm_stop_mocking.md

 unit tests.

 "Unit" is intentionally though unfortunately ambiguous, which means naturally, over time, it devolved.
-In object-oriented programming's case, it became "class" or "method", and so we became hyperfocused on isolating a class or method under test from all others.
+Most developers take this to mean "class" or "method", and so we became hyperfocused on isolating a class or method under test from all others.

 // Listen to some of these overreactions at the suggestion that we [may be trying too hard to isolate](https://testing.googleblog.com/2013/05/testing-on-toilet-dont-overuse-mocks.html):